cloudera/hue/docs/docs-site/content/developer/parsers/_index.md

 After the -new argument you specify an existing dialect to clone first and then the name of the new parser.

 Once executed the tool has cloned the generic parser with tests and generated a new postgresql parsers.
-The jison files can be found under `desktop/core/src/desktop/js/parse/jison/sql/postgresql/` and the jasmine specs can be found in `desktop/core/src/desktop/js/parse/sql/postgresql/spec`.
+The jison files can be found under `desktop/core/src/desktop/js/parse/jison/sql/postgresql/` and the testscan be found in `desktop/core/src/desktop/js/parse/sql/postgresql/test`.

 To regenerate the parsers after changes to the jison files run: